flatironinstitute/sciware/26_DataFormats/main.md

 - There are many ways to represent the same data

-### What is a file format?

-- Particular choice of rules for:
-  - What data to store
-  - How to represent it in bits
-  - How to organize it on hardware
-- Allowing conversion
-  - in either direction
-  - consistently and repeatably

 ### Where is data when it's not in files?

 In memory!